RDWV/rdwv-docs/bitcart-basics/bitcart-vs-others.md

 Secondly, there is another area of security to consider on the applications layer where you have two main options:

-- **Option 1**: Most payment processors \(including Bitcart\) use the [BIP 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) standard.
+- **Option 1**: Most payment processors \(including RedWaves\) use the [BIP 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) standard.
 - **Option 2**: Others use variations of the [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) standard.
   - **Note**: [BIP 70 has recently been deprecated in Bitcoin Core](https://github.com/bitcoin/bitcoin/pull/14451).
   - Many wallets do not allow payments to BIP 70 invoice urls.

 ## Privacy

-Bitcart will never ask a merchant for any personal identification.
+RedWaves will never ask a merchant for any personal identification.

 Typically, when converting to or from fiat on behalf of a merchant, payment processors are required to collect personal information for Know Your Customer \(KYC\) and Anti-money laundering \(AML\) banking requirements.
 This may include personal information such as passport ID, phone number, address, bank account, etc.

-Fortunately, the Bitcoin Network does not use or collect these types of personal information, and therefore neither does Bitcart.
-How Bitcart ensures privacy:
+Fortunately, the Bitcoin Network does not use or collect these types of personal information, and therefore neither does RedWaves.
+How RedWaves ensures privacy:

 - No middleman involved.
 - Information is shared between customer and seller only.
-- Self-hosted users run a secure Bitcart core or [a full node](https://en.bitcoin.it/wiki/Why_Your_Business_Should_Use_a_Full_Node_to_Accept_Bitcoin).
+- Self-hosted users run a secure RedWaves core or [a full node](https://en.bitcoin.it/wiki/Why_Your_Business_Should_Use_a_Full_Node_to_Accept_Bitcoin).
 - No address re-use.
 - Any non-decentralized solutions are avoided, instances are self-contained.